-Resources » PDF Basics » How to Share a PDF Online
+Resources » PDF Basics » How to Upload and Share PDFs Online

-In this guide, we explain how to share PDFs online, how to host a PDF online, where to host a PDF online (paid and free), and how to send a link to an online PDF.
+What does it mean to upload a PDF?
+Uploading a PDF — or any file — means you are making a copy of a document that’s on your computer and putting it in an online space like a website, file sharing service, or digital asset manager.
+Once you upload the PDF, you can then access the document to view or download.
+In this guide, we explain how to share PDFs online, how to host a PDF online, where to host a PDF online (paid and free), and how to send a link to an online PDF for easy sharing!

 You’ve put together your PDF document.
 Maybe it’s a photo collage, a how-to guide, or a short e-book.
 Whatever the case may be, now you’re looking to share your PDF with others.
 How do you share documents online?
 What are some of the best PDF hosting sites?
 In this guide, we’ll be going through why you would want to host your PDF online and how to get started doing it.